 A recent article in Tufts Magazine by Program on Negotiation faculty member Jeswald Salacuse discusses an oft neglected aspect of negotiation: putting into action what negotiators agree to at the bargaining table.

-History is filled with examples of negotiated agreements that failed during their implementation phase, most prominent among them the 1993 Oslo Accords that promised peace between Israel and Palestine.
+History is filled with negotiation examples of negotiated agreements that failed during their implementation phase, most prominent among them the 1993 Oslo Accords that promised peace between Israel and Palestine.

 How do you avoid failure in the implementation stage of your negotiation?